goatshriek/stumpless/docs/style.md

  * **`load` constructors and `unload` destructors** Constructors with "load" in the name do the same setup as the "new" constructors, but instead of dynamically allocating memory for the structure they populate a structure provided as a parameter.
-These are often faster, as they are specifically written to avoid dynamic memory allocation routines.
+These are often faster, as they use fewer dynamic memory allocation routines.
 Structures initialized this way must be destroyed using the "unload" destructors.
 One such pair of functions is `stumpless_load_entry` and `stumpless_unload_entry`.
  * **`open` constructors** Functions that use "open" instead of "new" or "load" do the same as a "new" constructor, but also move them to an opened state.
    Currently, only network targets may be in a state other than open, if the